patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/HTTP-404-pages.md

 <br />

-**Avoid assigning blame to the user.** If your brand doesn’t use first-person plural (“we”) pronouns, use “that page” or “this page” as your subject instead.
+**Avoid assigning blame to the user.** If your brand doesn’t use first-person plural (“we”) pronouns, use “that page” or “this page” as your heading's subject instead.

 <div class="ws-content-table">